 - Rod and Reel: Many anglers like to bring their own kit, however we can supply you with a rod and reel for a supplement of £5 for 4 hour trips, £7.50 for 6 hour trips and £10 for full day trips (8-10 hours) Shark fishing is £20 per person per trip.

-- Tackle: We will supply your end tackle – traces, hooks and weights.
+- Tackle: We will supply your end tackle – traces, hooks, weights and bait.
 If you have your own then extra tackle can be purchased on the boat if required.

 How do I pay?

-- Payment: Payment is by cash on the boat to the skipper.
+- Payment: You can pay by Cash, card, Paypal or BAC’s.
 It is customary to pay your skipper before leaving the harbour.
-You may be asked for a deposit when you make a booking.
+You will be asked for a deposit when you make a booking.

 What if the trip is cancelled?

-- Cancellations: We monitor the weather and we will be able to confirm your booking the night before your trip.
+- Cancellations: We monitor the weather and we will be able to confirm your booking the day before your trip, sometimes not until the evening if we are out of phone signal range.
 It is your responsibility to call the skipper!
 If your trip is cancelled you will need to select another date.
 Any deposit can be refunded or transferred.

 Can we keep our catch?